HicaroD/WordleSolver/README.md

    Maybe in the near future, I could improve my algorithm precision by taking advantage of the list of common word and letter frequency, so I can show more precise and reliable results.

-### Emoji

-   If your terminal emulator can't display Unicode characters, such as emoji, you can install the font `noto-fonts-emoji` and restart your terminal, now you can see emojis on the screen.

 ### License

    This project is licensed under the [MIT](./LICENSE) license.